MrJoy/frisky/README.md

 ### This Fork

-This fork updates the [playful](http://github.com/turboladen/playful) gem, which hasn't seen updates in a while and has fallen rather severely behind some of its dependencies.
+This fork updates the [playful](http://github.com/turboladen/playful) gem, which hasn't seen updates in a while.

+Specifically:

+1. Brings a few dependencies up to date.
+2. Gets rid of unfinished/broken, overly-ambitious functionality.

+In short, this fork aims to be a simple, minimal way to run SSDP queries and handle the results.

 ### Er, what's UPnP??